 .tv's cautionary tale: Tuvalu leased .tv to a private company in 2000 for $50 million over 50 years — a deal that looked generous at the time but left Tuvalu capturing a fraction of the TLD's true value for two decades.
 When the contract expired, Tuvalu renegotiated and doubled its revenue to roughly $10 million/year.
 Anguilla's 90% revenue share under Identity Digital is a far better deal, but it took 30 years to get there.

 .io's existential crisis: The British Indian Ocean Territory sovereignty treaty was signed on May 22, 2025, transferring the Chagos Archipelago to Mauritius (with Diego Garcia leased back to the UK for 99+ years).
-If the ISO eventually removes the "IO" country code from its standard, ICANN policy creates a pathway for phased retirement of the .io TLD — a process that would take 5+ years and affect approximately 1.6 million registry registrations (13.1M observed domains in our dataset).
+If the ISO eventually removes the "IO" country code from its standard, ICANN policy creates a pathway for phased retirement of the .io TLD — a process that would take 5+ years and affect approximately 1.6 million registry registrations (13.8M observed hostnames in our dataset).
 ICANN addressed the situation directly in a November 2024 blog post, noting that "it is not a foregone conclusion that a change in sovereignty will result in a change to the .io domain."
-The Soviet Union's .su is still active 35 years after dissolution, and ICANN's own precedent suggests that retirement is far from automatic.
+The former Yugoslavia's .yu persisted for years after the country dissolved before its eventual 2010 retirement, and ICANN's own precedent suggests that retirement is far from automatic.
 The ISO has not yet acted on the "IO" code.
 The risk is strategic uncertainty, not imminent technical threat.
 For startups choosing between .ai and .io today, .ai carries less geopolitical risk.

 .co's quiet success: Colombia opened .co to worldwide registration in 2010.
 Twitter (t.co), Google (g.co), and Amazon (a.co) validated it early.
 It reached 1.5 million registrations by 2013 and remains stable. .co proves that a hacked ccTLD can achieve lasting adoption — but also that growth plateaus once the initial wave of early adopters passes.